burlinson/AI/_posts/2026-01-10-AI-at-Light-Speed.md

 Because light doesn't generate heat like electricity, we can pack chips closer together.
 This means denser and more powerful AI clusters, without needing to build massive cooling towers.

 Traditional chips spend considerable time in an idle state, waiting for data to arrive from memory.
-NVIDIA is developing chip architectures that will eventually link memory and processors using light, enabling these chips to behave like one large fluid compute fabric.
+[NVIDIA](https://www.cnbc.com/2026/03/02/nvidia-investment-coherent-lumentum.html) is developing chip architectures that will eventually link memory and processors using light, enabling these chips to behave like one large fluid compute fabric.

-Startups like Neurophos and Lightmatter are developing Light Chips that can perform matrix multiplications using light waves.
+Startups like [Neurophos](https://www.neurophos.com/) and [Lightmatter](https://lightmatter.co/) are developing Photonic chips that can perform matrix multiplications using light waves.
 This is computing power that silicon chips simply cannot even come close to matching.

-Light chips won’t just make AI run faster, they will power models that are just outright impossible today on silicon chips.
+Photonic chips won’t just make AI run faster, they will power models that are just outright impossible today on silicon chips.

 **When data can move and compute at the speed of light, with a fraction of the energy, we can build AI platforms that are significantly more capable than anything we have today.**

 The leaps forward we have seen in the last few years from AI have been astonishing.

-Light chips are going to accelerate AI in ways we probably don't yet fully appreciate or understand.
+Photonic chips are going to accelerate AI in ways we probably don't yet fully appreciate or understand.